Personal Independence Payment (PIP) is the disability benefit for people of working age that has replaced Disability Living Allowance (DLA).

 Of the twelve activities, ten relate to the daily living component (such as “preparing food and drink” and “reading and understanding signs, symbols and words”) while two relate to the mobility component (“moving around”, for example)

 You can score points in more than one activity.
-For the DWP to award you the standard rate, you have to score at least 8 points in total for the relevant activities.
+For you to get the standard rate, you have to score at least 8 points in total for the relevant activities.
 To receive the enhanced rate you have to score at least 12 points in total.

 If an assessor asks you to attend an assessment it is very important that you attend a face-to-face consultation.
-If you do not do this and do not have a good reason (good cause) then this could mean that the DWP reject your claim for PIP.
+If you do not do this and do not have a good reason (good cause) then this could mean that the your claim for PIP is rejected.

-When the DWP contact you inviting you to make a claim for PIP, it is vital that you contact them to start your claim within four weeks.
-If you do not start your claim within four weeks, the DWP will suspend your DLA.
-You can still make a claim for PIP after this, and if you do it within a further four weeks the DWP will reinstate your DLA whilst you are making your claim for PIP.
+When you are invited to make a claim for PIP, it is vital that you contact the DWP/DfC to start your claim within four weeks.
+If you do not start your claim within four weeks, the DWP/DfC will suspend your DLA.
+You can still make a claim for PIP after this, and if you do it within a further four weeks your DLA will be reinstated whilst you are making your claim for PIP.

 If your claim for PIP is unsuccessful or you are unhappy with the rates you have been awarded you have the right to appeal.